TBeijen/tbnl-hugo/content/post/2024-04-22-12-factor-going-strong-for-over-12-years.md

 ## Introduction

-In a presentation about CI/CD I gave a while ago, I briefly mentioned the [12 factor methodology](https://12factor.net/).
+In a presentation about CI/CD I gave recently, I briefly mentioned the [12 factor methodology](https://12factor.net/).
 Somewhere along the lines of "You might find some good practices there", and summarizing it as:

 ```
 artifact